Osimhen scores four in record 10-0 win for Nigeria

 Nigeria began their campaign by coming from behind to beat Sierra Leone 2-1 on Thursday, and Osimhen and Moses Simon did the damage in the first half in Agadir.

-Osimhen was set up by Simon for the opener in the ninth minute and returned the favour before Osimhen laid on the third for Terem Moffi two minutes before the break.
+Osimhen was set up by Simon for the opener in the ninth minute and returned the favour before the Napoli forward laid on the third for Terem Moffi two minutes before the break.

 Nigeria carried on where they left off in the second half as Osimhen grabbed his second three minutes after the restart and Stoke midfielder Peter Etebo netted a powerful free-kick in the 55th minute.

-Moffi bagged his second on the hour mark, and Lookman quickly made it 7-0.
+Moffi bagged his second on the hour mark and Lookman quickly made it 7-0.

-Oshimen completed his hat-trick in the 65th minute and then netted his fourth with six minutes remaining, and Dennis rounded off the scoring with an injury-time penalty.
+Oshimen completed his hat-trick in the 65th minute then netted his fourth with six minutes remaining and Dennis rounded off the scoring with an injury-time penalty.

 All three designated home sides on Monday are being forced to play outside of their countries because they do not have stadia fit to host international football.